xuxif/DeepMEI/README.md

    conda env create -f deepmei.yml
  ```
 </br>
 #### Configure your server with bioconda
-Owing to the file size of DeepMEI (more than 600 MB) we can not package the model file into the conda package.
-As a result the bioconda package of DeepMEI contain the requirement of evironment configuration and user need to download the DeepMEI code with github.
-Users only need to run the following code to configure the required environment.
+Due to the large size of the DeepMEI model file (over 600 MB), it is not feasible to include it in the conda package.
+Consequently, the bioconda package for DeepMEI only contains the necessary environment configuration requirements.
+Users will need to download the DeepMEI code separately from GitHub.
+To set up the required environment, users should run the following command:
  ```
   conda env create -n deepmei
   conda activate deepmei
   conda install -c bioconda deepmei -y
  ```
 </br>

-##  Install DeepMEI without Docker<br />
+##  Install DeepMEI code from GitHub<br />

 ### Run DeepMEI
 1. Clone the DeepMEI:<br/>